BrewBlox/brewblox-documentation/docs/user/services/tilt.md

 ## Calibration

 Calibration is optional.
-While the Tilt provides a good indication of fermentation progress without calibration, it's values can be less accurate than a traditional hydrometer.
+While the Tilt provides a good indication of fermentation progress without calibration, its values can be less accurate than a traditional hydrometer.
 With calibration its accuracy is approximately that of a traditional hydrometer.
 If you wish to use your Tilt for anything beyond simple tracking of fermentation progress (e.g. stepping temperatures at a given SG value) it is recommended you calibrate your Tilt.

 Calibration is available for SG and temperature values.
 For both, calibration data should be provided in a CSV file, with the syntax: